 Apply an out-of-the-box template supplied in Exchange: The quickest way to start using DLP policies is to create and implement a new policy by using a template.
 This saves you the effort of building a new set of rules from nothing.
 You need to know what type of data you want to check for or which compliance regulation you're attempting to address.
 You also need to know your organization's expectations for processing this data.
 For more information, see DLP Policy Templates Supplied in Exchange and Create a DLP Policy From a Template.

 Import a pre-built policy file from outside your organization: You can import policies that were created by independent software vendors.
 In this way, you can extend the DLP solution to meet your business requirements.
-For more information, see Policies from Microsoft Partners, Define Your Own DLP Templates and Information Types, and Import a DLP Policy From a File.
+For more information, see Define Your Own DLP Templates and Information Types and Import a DLP Policy From a File.

 Create a custom policy without any pre-existing conditions: Your enterprise may have its own requirements for monitoring certain types of data that's known to exist within a messaging system.
 You can create a custom policy entirely on your own to find and act on your own unique message data.
 You need to know the requirements and constraints of the environment where the DLP policy will be enforced to create effective custom policies.
 For more information, see Create a Custom DLP Policy.